 The Bilingual Library and Apps

 Interactive bilingual collections of key translated texts for the study and practice of Tibetan Buddhism are a unique contribution to study resources and are already used in Western classrooms and by shedra students in Asia to deepen their knowledge with the support of the latest technologies.
-Some of these resources are distributed by the Foundation at the App Store and Google Play Store, and many others are currently in development by our Digital Publications Department.
+These resources are distributed by the Foundation at the App Store and Google Play Store.

 The Timeless Treasuries Library